Scion xB

-The Scion xB is a compact car (subcompact car in its first generation) made by Scion, a now-defunct fully owned division of Toyota, for the United States market.
-It is a box-shaped, 5-door hatchback.
+The Scion xB is a five-door compact hatchback that was produced by Scion, a former marque of Toyota.
+Produced from the 2004 to 2015 model years, it was one of the two launch models of the Scion marque, alongside the Scion xA.

+The first-generation xB was a rebadged version of the subcompact Toyota bB designed for the American market, with marketing and options appealing to a young adult demographic as part of Scion's overall positioning.
+In 2007, Scion launched a second-generation xB, which was retooled as a compact car based on the E150 series Corolla; this model would also be sold internationally as the Toyota Corolla Rumion in Japan and the Toyota Rukus in Australia.

 First generation (XP30; 2003)

 The first-generation xB was a lightly modified and rebadged version of the Japanese-market subcompact Toyota bB.
 It was a small hatchback based on the Toyota Echo/Yaris platform.
-The xB was one of two models in the lineup of Toyota's US-exclusive Scion division present at the brand's 2003 launch, the other being the xA, based on the Toyota ist.
-The car proved to be unexpectedly popular with senior drivers.
+The xB was one of two models in the lineup of Toyota's US-exclusive Scion marque present at the brand's 2003 launch, the other being the xA, based on the Toyota Ist.

 First-generation xB vs. first-generation bB

 Only the first-generation models for both the xB and bB are related.
 Second-generation models are based upon different platforms.

 To create the first-generation xB, the bB was modified from right- to left-hand drive, the front passenger area was also changed significantly with the bB's front bench seat replaced with bucket seats and the column-mounted shifter changed to a floor-mounted shifter.

 The available drivetrains also differed.
 The bB was available with either the 1.3 L I4 2NZ-FE engine or the 1.5 L 1NZ-FE, mated exclusively to a 4-speed automatic transmission with available all wheel drive.
 The xB was only available with the 1NZ-FE that produced 108 hp and 105 lbft in US spec, but offered both a 4-speed automatic or a 5-speed manual transmission.
 All-wheel drive was not offered on the xB.

 The Toyota bB was equipped with a compact spare tire under the floor of the luggage area.
 On the Scion xB, a compact spare tire was stored under the left side of a raised rear cargo floor.
 Since the spare tire raised the cargo floor by several inches, a storage bin was added to the right of the spare tire to reclaim some of the lost storage space.
 A jack was stored under the driver's seat of the xB.

 The Toyota bB had a pull-out storage tray under the passenger seat that the xB lacks.

 The bB went on sale in February 2000, whereas the xB went on sale in June 2003 for the 2004 model year.
 Sales of the first-generation bB ended in December 2005, whereas the first-generation xB ended sales in June 2007.